Advanced Cardiac Life Support (ACLS-R) One-day Renewal Course

 Seven contact hours for CME /MD

-8530 SW 124 Ave., Miami, in the Kendall Plaza Shopping Center; or Bethesda Hospital West, 9655 W. Boynton Beach Blvd., Boynton Beach.
-(Based on availability)
+Clinical Learning Center 8530 SW 124 Ave., Miami, in the Kendall Plaza Shopping Center; Bethesda Hospital West 9655 W Boynton Beach Blvd, Boynton Beach, FL 33472 or Boca Raton Regional Hospital 800 Meadows Road Boca Raton, FL 33486 (Based on availability, availability is limited).

 Participants are required to use PPE as per the organization’s recommendations throughout the live sessions.
 No food or drink is allowed in our classrooms.
 Drink space is available outside the classroom.